offluck/ansible-playground/README.md

 This repo is dedicated to Ansible HW

 ## Prerequisites
-Let's assume have 3 servers with different operating systems:
+Let's assume we have 3 servers with different operating systems:
 - Alpine
 - Debian
 - NetBSD